 Here are just a few facts about Virginia Seafood:

 - The Virginia seafood industry is one of the oldest industries in the United States and one of the Commonwealth’s largest.
-The Virginia Institute of Marine Science reported the annual economic impact to be over one half of a billion dollars.
+A recent Virginia Marine Products Board study conducted by the Virginia Seafood Agricultural Research and Extension Center reported the annual economic impact to be over one billion dollars.

-- Virginia is the nation’s third largest producer of marine products with total landings of 343,964,288 pounds in 2017 and is only out paced by Alaska and Louisiana.
-The dockside value to watermen alone was $183,202,748.
+- Virginia is the nation’s fourth largest producer of marine products with total landings of 321,860,722 pounds in 2020 and is only out paced by Alaska, Louisiana, and Oregon.
+The dockside value to watermen alone was $214,430,986.
 We also rank as the largest seafood production state on the East Coast.
-As of 2017 Reedville, VA is the fourth largest U.S. fishing port based on landings and Hampton Roads was the nineteenth wealthiest seafood port in the nation.
+As of 2019 Reedville, VA is the fourth largest U.S. fishing port based on landings and Hampton Roads was the seventeenth wealthiest seafood port in the nation.

 - Virginia’s watermen harvest 50 commercially valuable species from some 620,000 acres of water.
-Among these traditional species in order of economic value, are sea scallops, oysters, blue crabs, menhaden, clams, flounder, striped bass, croaker, and spot.
+Among these traditional species in order of economic value, are Oysters, Blue Crab, Sea Scallops, Menhaden, Clams, Summer Flounder, Striped Bass, Spot, Black Sea Bass, and Blue Catfish.
 Watermen are also harvesting more non-traditional products for the international market such as Eel, Monkfish, and Illex Squid.

 - According to the Virginia Institute of Marine Science, Virginia continues to lead the nation in hard clam aquaculture production.
-Virginia aquaculture grown clams reported that 307 million Clams were planted, at a value of $37.5 million.
+Virginia aquaculture grown clams reported that 503.7 million Clams were planted in 2018.
 According to the Virginia Institute of Marine Science Virginia is first on the east coast of the U.S. for Eastern Oyster production.
-Market oysters sold in Virginia in 2017 was 4.1 million at a value of $48.9 million.
+Market oysters sold in Virginia in 2018 was 32.1 million.
 Full time and part time employment in the clam and oyster aquaculture industry is estimated at 600.
 Part time employment showed a slight increase.
 It is expected that with successful development of both spat on shell and clutch-less aquaculture grown oysters, that additional employment will be required for the greatly expanded planting and production needs.
 This information is based on a report by the Virginia Institute of Marine Science.